-Menthol e liquid-loving vapers have escaped the dreaded UK menthol ban this time around, but could they be next in line for the chop?
+Menthol e liquid-loving vapers have escaped the dreaded UK menthol smoking ban this time around, but could they be next in line for the chop?

 Let’s have a quick look at the current UK menthol ban UK and also at other flavour bans abroad to see what’s happening right now.
 We’ll then weigh up the chances of a future menthol e liquid ban happening in the UK.

-But before we go any further, let me just clear up which things the current UK menthol ban does and does not cover.
+Just in case you’re afraid your menthol vape juice is about to be banned, let me just clear up which things the current UK menthol ban does and does not cover.

-Is menthol e liquid being banned?
+Is menthol e liquid being banned in UK?

 No more minty cigs for smokers!